Olin Business School Leadership

 Dean Mark P. Taylor

-Mark P. Taylor, one of the most highly cited financial economists in the world, began his career as a foreign exchange trader in the city of London and also spent several years as an advisor at the Bank of England and the International Monetary Fund in Washington, DC.
-He also worked as a managing director at BlackRock, the world’s largest asset manager, where he led the European arm of the Global Market Strategies Group, a large global macro investment fund.
+A leading global authority on international finance, Dean Taylor began his career as a foreign exchange trader in the City of London.
+As a managing director at BlackRock, the world’s largest asset manager, he led the European arm of the Global Market Strategies Group, a large global macro investment fund.

-Dean Taylor’s research on exchange rates and international financial markets has been published extensively in many of the world’s leading academic and practitioner journals.
-He is also the author or co-author of a number of books, including two of the leading European textbooks in economics and macroeconomics, co-authored with Professor Greg Mankiw of Harvard University.
-He has held professorships at Cass Business School, Oxford University, and Liverpool University, and was visiting professor of finance at the Stern School of Business.
+He is also the author or co-author of a number of books, including two of the leading European textbooks in economics and macroeconomics, and has held faculty positions at London’s Cass Business School, Oxford University and New York University’s Stern School of Business.
 Taylor joined WashU Olin after six years as dean at Warwick Business School.